AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 its range is probably the biggest possible on the machine, although that is not necessarily so.)
-The last number we're able to calculate before getting an exception is `20!`, which basically shows the limitation of standard integers for this kind of algorithms.
+The last number we're able to calculate before getting an exception is `20!`, which basically shows the limitation of standard integers for this kind of algorithm.
 If we use big integers instead, we can easily display all numbers up to `50!` (and more!):

 .. code:: ada run_button project=Courses.Advanced_Ada.Numerics.Factorial_Big_Numbers